shikras/d-cube/README.md

 [07/25/2023] The [paper preprint](https://arxiv.org/abs/2307.12813) of *Exposing the Troublemakers in Described Object Detection*, introducing the DOD task and the $D^3$ dataset, is available on arxiv.
 Check it out!

 [07/18/2023] We have released our Description Detection Dataset ($D^3$) and the first version of $D^3$ toolbox.
 You can download it now for your project.

+[07/25/2023] The [paper preprint](https://arxiv.org/abs/2307.12813) of *Exposing the Troublemakers in Described Object Detection*, introducing the DOD task and the $D^3$ dataset, is available on arxiv.
+Check it out!

+[07/14/2023] The [paper](https://arxiv.org/abs/2305.12452) of our GRES has been accepted by ICCV-2023.

 # Contents
 - [Dataset Highlight](#task-and-dataset-highlight)